mongodb/docs/source/includes/fact-ttl-collection-background-timing.rst

 background task.

-Because the duration of the removal operation depends on the workload of your :program:`mongod` instance, expired data may exist for some time *beyond* the 60 second period between runs of the background task.
+Because the duration of the removal operation depends on the workload of your :binary:`~bin.mongod` instance, expired data may exist for some time *beyond* the 60 second period between runs of the background task.